Kim Janey

 Since May 2022, Janey has served as the chief executive officer of Economic Mobility Pathways (EMPath), a Boston nonprofit which addresses poverty.
-Janey has also held teaching fellowships at Harvard University and Salem State University and worked as an executive in residence at The Boston Foundation since leaving public office.
+She has also held teaching fellowships at Harvard University and Salem State University and worked as an executive in residence at The Boston Foundation since leaving public office.

 Early life and education

-Kim M. Janey was born on May 16, 1965, in Roxbury, Boston, to Clifford B. Janey and Phyllis Janey, who divorced when she was young.
+Kim Michelle Janey was born on May 16, 1965, in Roxbury, Boston, to Clifford B. Janey and Phyllis Janey, who divorced when she was young.
 Her father taught and worked as a school administrator in Boston, and would serve as superintendent of the Rochester City School District, District of Columbia Public Schools, and Newark Public Schools.
 The birthplaces of her ancestors include North Carolina on her mother's side, and Guyana, Virginia, Nova Scotia, and Massachusetts on her father's.
 One grandfather was born in Chelsea in 1915 and a great-grandfather in Medford in 1890.
 She "has had family in the city of Boston for six generations".
+Her family was well known in the Roxbury neighborhood.
 Janey has ancestors that escaped to Canada through the Underground Railroad before settling in Boston in the latter half of the 19th century.
+She is a relative of Daniel Janey (who worked as the longtime campaign manager of former Boston city councilor Charles Yancey).

-When she was eleven years old, Kim Janey attended school in Charlestown, Boston.
-She, along with other students, was bused from Roxbury to Charlestown, as part of Boston's controversial court-mandated school desegregation plan.
-She later attended high school in Reading, Massachusetts, under a voluntary program that allowed inner city students to commute to nearby suburbs for high school.
-She gave birth to a daughter at the age of 16.
-After graduating from high school, she worked to raise her daughter and attended community college.
+When she was eleven years old, Janey attended school in Charlestown, Boston.
+She, along with other students, was bused from Roxbury to Charlestown as part of Boston's controversial court-mandated school desegregation plan.
+She later attended high school in Reading, Massachusetts, under METCO, a program that allowed city students to voluntary commute to nearby suburbs for high school.
+She gave birth to a daughter at the age of sixteen.
+While continuing to attend high school, she also held a job in order to pay for expenses related to raising her daughter.
+Her father ejected her from his home, and she received assistance from the local nonprofit EMPath, who allowed her to use their shelter.
+She was able to graduate high school, and did so with her 18-month-old daughter accompanying her at her graduation ceremony.
+She also volunteered for Mel King's campaign in the 1983 Boston mayoral election.

+After graduating from high school, Janey worked to raise her daughter and attended community college.
 She entered Smith College but interrupted her studies to care for her ill grandfather after the death of her grandmother.
+In 1994, she participated in the Ada Comstock Scholars Program designed for students who are older than the traditional age for college students.
 She eventually graduated from Smith College in 1994.

-Janey volunteered for Mel King's campaign in the 1983 Boston mayoral election.

-In 1994, Janey participated in the Ada Comstock Scholars Program designed for students who are older than the traditional age for college students.
+She suffered from housing insecurity.
+In order to pay for her first apartment, which was located in the Dorchester neighborhood, she made use of a Section 8 voucher.